DOI-USGS/gw-general-models/GenMod2.0/README_first.txt

     Starn, J. J., Kauffman, L. J., Carlson, C. S., Reddy, J. E., & Fienen, M. N. (2021).
 Three-dimensional distribution of groundwater residence time metrics in the glaciated United States using metamodels trained on general numerical simulation models.
 Water Resources Research, 57, e2020WR027335. https://doi.org/10.1029/2020WR027335

-Two preparatory steps are required before the GSM process is started.
+Three preparatory steps are required before the GSM process is started.
     1. Create a Python environment as described in ReadMe_create_python_environment.txt
     2. Copy the national_spatial_data directory as described in README_geospatial_data_processing.txt
+    3. Have available executable files for MODFLOW 6 (6.1.1 was used in the example) and MODPATH 7 (7.2.001 was used in the example).
+The location of these files is specified in the notebooks.

 Once the environment has been activated, GSMs are created using a sequence of Jupyter notebooks.
 Static views of the notebooks, including selected output, are provided in pdf renderings of the notebooks.